wbrowar/craft-guide/README.md

 - [The commercial plugin for Craft 3](https://github.com/wbrowar/craft-3-guide)
 - [The open source user guide template](https://github.com/wbrowar/craft-guide-templates)

+*Note: The license fee for this plugin is $39.00 via the [Craft Plugin Store](https://plugins.craftcms.com/guide).*

 ## Requirements

-- This plugin requires Craft CMS 3.0.14 or later.
+- This plugin requires Craft CMS 3.1.20.1 or later.
 - A browser that support CSS Grid Layout and CSS Custom Properties.

 ## Installation